Project Objective

 Declining

-The project focuses on addressing the concerning infection situation of Tuberculosis, specifically Mycobacterium Bovis, significantly impacting the buffalo and lion populations within the Kruger National Park.
-An estimated 60% of buffalos and 25% of lions are presently infected by this disease.
+The project focuses on addressing the concerning infection situation of T tuberculosis, specifically Mycobacterium Bovis, which significantly impacts the buffalo and lion populations within the Kruger National Park.
+This disease presently infects 60% of buffalos and 25% of lions.

 What is the context of this project?

-The collaboration between leading institutions in the United States and in South Africa underscores the scientific depth of the project.
-Through a combination of fieldwork and laboratory analysis, the initiative aims to implement innovative strategies, notably the use of flow cytometry, to accurately diagnose and control the spread of tuberculosis.
+The collaboration between leading universities in the United States and South Africa underscores the scientific depth of the project.
+Through a combination of fieldwork and laboratory analysis, the initiative aims to implement innovative strategies, notably flow cytometry, to accurately diagnose and control the spread of tuberculosis, a disease currently threatening the health and conservation of the lion and buffalo populations in Kruger National Park.

-This project operates within an ecosystem context, recognizing the interdependence between wildlife health, human health, and ecological stability.
-Beyond immediate disease management, it aims to safeguard the broader ecosystem’s balance and the sustainability of these iconic species.
-The scientific endeavor is not solely about addressing the current infection rates but also about laying a foundation for future disease management strategies and preserving the park’s biodiversity for generations to come.
+This project operates within an ecosystem context, directly impacting the conservation of hundreds of wild lions and recognising the interdependence between wildlife health, human health, and ecological stability.
+Beyond immediate disease management, the project aims to safeguard the broader ecosystem’s balance and the sustainability of these iconic species.
+The scientific effort focuses on addressing the current infection rates, establishing a foundation for future disease management strategies, and preserving the park’s biodiversity.

 Field Operations:

-• Health Surveillance: Ongoing monitoring of the health status of these populations will be conducted to track the prevalence and spread of Mycobacterium Bovis.
+- Health Surveillance: The health status of these populations will be monitored on an ongoing basis to track the prevalence and spread of Mycobacterium bovis.

-• Leader Herd Identification: Identification and tracking of herd leaders among buffalo populations for more targeted health assessments and interventions.
+- Leader Herd Identification: Identifying and tracking herd leaders among buffalo populations for more targeted health assessments and interventions.

 Laboratory Procedures: